Wabinab/xenoblade-chronicles-2/src/39_addam_mother.md

 "Huh?"
 That came as a surprise.
 Her depressed mood lessened.

-He suggested, "**How about... you two** join up, **lend us** your strength? **Your incredibly** powerful. **There's loads** I want to pick up from you... **like that trick** from before!
+He suggested, "**How about... you two** join up, **lend us** your strength? **You're incredibly** powerful. **There's loads** I want to pick up from you... **like that trick** from before!
 Let's see..."
-He reminisced for a while how to deal with the situation. "**We'll say** I found the Paragon on my journey, **and decided** to entrust him to you. **To help** with Malos. **Well?
+(His brain worked hard to come up with a solution) "**We'll say** I found the Paragon on my journey, **and decided** to entrust him to you. **To help** with Malos. **Well?
 Sound plausible?**"

 Her eyes widened, her mood uplifted, "That's just..."
 He gave her a smile.
 The girl just shook her head; always hearing this kind of stuffs every day.

 ---

-The night's getting colder, even with the flames, now without the pot, burning bright and huge.
-Addam and his Blade had went somewhere else, leaving Lora sitting next to Jin, happily conversing, while Mikhail quietly resided in his inner thoughts even when he sat next to Milton, whom put his hand on the back of his head and looked at him sit-sleeping, while Haze sat closer to those two and observed.
-Perhaps he sensed their fiery gaze, opened his eyes to look at what the spark they were having their attention on him.
+The campfire, shining bright and high without the pot hovering over it, couldn't prevent them from feeling the cold seeping in at night.
+Addam and his Blade went somewhere else, leaving Lora sitting next to Jin, happily conversing, while Mikhail quietly resided in his inner thoughts even when he sat next to Milton, whom put his hand on the back of his head and looked at him sit-sleeping (ahem, meditating), while Haze sat closer to those two and observed their reactions.
+Perhaps he sensed their fiery gaze locked on him, opened his eyes and wonder what the spark were they wanting from him.

-Outside the fence, Addam and the girl watched them interact.
+Outside the fence, Addam and the girl watched them.
 The girl sniped, "**How dare** he speak to me _like that?_ **He thinks he knows me!**"

 "'Coarse' is the word."